VanshikaNigam/Tweegle-Search-Engine/README.md

 3. The UI is made using techniques of HTML, CSS, AJAX, J QUERY and JAVA SCRIPT

 The video explaining the work is as follows : https://www.youtube.com/watch?v=cuInHVqgTho

+The topic for which the Search Engine was desinged was Christmas.